Today, safer, more effective and affordable options of tooth whitening are available that can certainly give superb results.

 This is a quick way of getting your teeth bleached if you want to get them looking white quickly!
 Your dentist will protect your lips and gums by a rubber seal or gel, then apply a bleaching agent to your tooth surfaces.
 Next, either a laser or a high intensity light is shone onto your mouth to accelerate the whitening process.
 All in all, this process takes just one hour.
 You may find that only one session is enough – or you may choose to augment this treatment with some home tooth whitening sessions.
 Your dentist will give you the best recommendation for your teeth.

 A less known procedure is internal bleaching of the root filled tooth.
 This is done if the tooth has turned dark after root canal treatment.
 A small hole will be drilled by a dentist into the back of the tooth, some of the filling from the tooth root canal is removed and some bleaching product is placed into the area.
 A temporary filling then seals the tooth.
 One week later, the patient must return to the dentist so that the temporary filling and bleach can be removed.
 Ideally, the tooth has satisfactory results after one treatment.
 Sometimes, the dentist may wish to perform the procedure a second time.
 Alternatively, some dentists may suggest both internal and external bleaching for the best results.

 When the above-mentioned methods are not enough, particularly if there are heavy stains or teeth have additional aesthetic issues that need to be addressed, porcelain veneers are recommended.
 Today, veneers have become so lifelike and attractive.
-At our clinics in Joondalup, Leeming and Maddington, porcelain veneers are a tremendously popular option.
+At our clinics in Joondalup, Leeming, Maddington and Leederville, porcelain veneers are a tremendously popular option.